 Use grain feeders

 Self-grain feeders allow deer to eat pellets when they are hungry.
-Due to the frequent eating habits of deer, free-choice feeders are ideal for maximizing the deer’s intake and antler growth.
+Due to their frequent eating habits, these types of feeders when trying to learn how to bait a deer.

 Use food plots

 Feeding is usually bigger than the average hunting plot, and their primary purpose is to allow deer to feed and feel protected.
-It is important to hunt feeding plots sparingly in order for the deer to feel safe using them.
+It is important to hunt feeding plots sparingly so these wary animals feel safe using them.

-You can purchase deer urine from mos hunting stores.
-To maximize the effectiveness of urine, spread it over a large area.
+You can purchase deer urine to maximize the effectiveness of urine by spreading it over a large area.

 Avoid bait in a pile